tlevine/www.thomaslevine.com/content/!/let-me-help-you-share-data/index.md

 I want to do lots of different small projects around this, so a consulting arrangement is probably what I'm looking for.

-## Things other than sharing of data
-I want to focus on making open data data-driven, but I'm quite open to other things if they're small.
-This might include the following sorts of things.

-* Methodological advice
-* Data strategy
-* Training
-* Data visualization, sonification, and gastronomification